-What's here? a cup, closed in my true love's hand?
+What's here?
+A cup, closed in my true love's hand?

-Poison, I see, hath been his timeless end:
+Poison, I see, hath been his timeless end.—

-O churl! drunk all, and left no friendly drop
+O churl, drunk all, and left no friendly drop

-To help me after?
-I will kiss thy lips;
+To help me after!
+I will kiss thy lips.

 Haply some poison yet doth hang on them,

 To make die with a restorative.
+She kisses him

-Thy lips are warm.
+Thy lips are warm!

-Yea, noise? then I'll be brief.
-O happy dagger!
+Yea, noise?
+Then I'll be brief.
+O happy dagger,

-there rust, and let me die.
+This is thy sheath.
+There rust, and let me die.